 Under the terms of the collaboration agreement, we received a \$10.0 million upfront payment from Acceleron in December 2019 and in December 2020, achieved \$2.0 million of specified research milestones.
-We are also eligible to receive up to \$436.5 million in the aggregate in milestone payments with respect to certain research, developmental, clinical, regulatory and sales-related milestones, and tiered royalty payments based on Acceleron's (and any of its affiliates' and sublicensees') annual worldwide net sales of products directed to any identified targets.
+We were also eligible to receive up to \$436.5 million in the aggregate in milestone payments with respect to certain research, developmental, clinical, regulatory and sales-related milestones, and tiered royalty payments based on Acceleron's (and any of its affiliates' and sublicensees') annual worldwide net sales of products directed to any identified targets.

-For the three months ended March 31, 2022 and 2021, we recognized \$0.9 million and \$2.6 million, respectively, of collaboration revenue under the Acceleron collaboration agreement.
-As of March 31, 2022 and December 31, 2021, we have recorded \$0.1 million and \$0.6 million, respectively, of deferred revenue associated with the Acceleron collaboration agreement, which is classified as either current or net of current portion in our consolidated balance sheets based on the period over which the revenue is expected to be recognized.
-As of March 31, 2022, we had received \$4.6 million of cost reimbursement payments and \$2.0 million of milestone payments under the Acceleron collaboration agreement.
-As of March 31, 2022, we recorded unbilled accounts receivable of \$0.4 million related to reimbursable research and development costs under the Acceleron collaboration agreement for activities performed during the three months ended March 31, 2022.
+For the three months ended June 30, 2022 and 2021, we recognized \$0.1 million and \$2.3 million, respectively, of collaboration revenue under the Acceleron collaboration agreement.
+For the six months ended June 30, 2022 and 2021, we recognized \$1.0 million and \$4.9 million, respectively, of collaboration revenue under the Acceleron collaboration agreement.
+As of June 30, 2022 we have recorded no deferred revenue associated with the Acceleron collaboration agreement.
+As of December 31, 2021, we have recorded \$0.6 million of deferred revenue associated with the Acceleron collaboration agreement, which is classified as either current or net of current portion in our consolidated balance sheets based on the period over which the revenue is expected to be recognized.
+As of June 30, 2022, we had received \$4.6 million of cost reimbursement payments and \$2.0 million of milestone payments under the Acceleron collaboration agreement.
+As of June 30, 2022, we recorded unbilled accounts receivable of \$0.1 million related to reimbursable research and development costs under the Acceleron collaboration agreement for activities performed during the three months ended June 30, 2022.
+As of June 30, 2022, we recorded accounts receivable of \$0.4 million under the Acceleron collaboration agreement.